How to Grow Mahonia

 Recently the RHS have awarded Garden Merit (AGM) to Mahonia x media Underway which reaches up to 3m and has large erect spikes of fragrant yellow flowers in the winter.

-Mahonia japonica is also hardy to H4, a mid-sized shrub growing up to 2m.
+Mahonia japonica is also hardy to H4, a mid-sized shrub growing up to 2m and scented.

 A recent introduction is a red flowering Mahonia called Mahonia nitens 'Cabaret' which flowers in late summer and autumn.